aturner-epcc/cirrus-new-docs/docs/user-guide/connecting.md

-If you want to access Cirrus from a machine you already access remotely (e.g. to copy data from Cirrus onto a different cluster), you can *forward* your local Cirrus SSH keys so that you don\'t need to create a new key pair on the intermediate machine.
+If you want to access Cirrus from a machine you already access remotely (e.g. to copy data from Cirrus onto a different cluster), you can *forward* your local Cirrus SSH keys so that you don't need to create a new key pair on the intermediate machine.

 If your local machine is MacOS or Linus, add your Cirrus SSH key to the